1952 Duke Blue Devils baseball team

 The 1952 Duke Blue Devils baseball team represented Duke University in the 1952 NCAA baseball season.
 The Blue Devils played their home games at Jack Coombs Field.
 The team was coached by Jack Coombs in his 24th year at Duke.

-The Blue Devils won the District III playoff to advanced to the College World Series, where they were defeated by the Western Michigan Broncos.
+The Blue Devils won the District III playoff to advance to the College World Series, where they were defeated by the Western Michigan Broncos.